 You will receive the grant in four installments as follows:

-- The second installment, equal to 40% of the total grant amount, will be paid within ten days of the date on which you inform us of the start date of your research stay.
+- The second installment, equal to 40% of the total grant amount, will be paid within ten days of the start date of your research stay.

 - The third installment, equal to 45% of the total grant amount, will be paid within ten days of the date on which your regular written report is approved by the Experientia Foundation’s Board of Trustees.